CISL (AM): Move to 650 AM

 About 1985, the frequency was changed to 650 kHz (CFML's former frequency) and the daytime power increased to 10,000 watts, still at the same Richmond transmitter site.
 The antenna tower array was changed from four to three towers).

 On December 27, 1988, CISL shifted to a full-time oldies format, with its playlist featuring music from 1955 to 1975.
 The new format helped CISL become a major player in the Vancouver radio scene.
 The original Richmond community programming expanded to include all of the Lower Mainland.
 CISL enjoyed its greatest ratings and sales success from 1986 to 1989.
 In 1990, South Fraser Broadcasting was issued an FM license, which went on the air as CKZZ-FM the following year.
 CISL and CKZZ were sold to Standard Broadcasting in May 1996.

 In September 2007, CISL stopped using the Oldies 650 CISL name and rebranded as SuperHits 650 CISL.
 The format remained similar.
 On October 29, 2007, CISL, along with the rest of the Standard Broadcasting stations, were sold to Astral Media.

 Soft AC era

 On November 10, 2008, at 9 a.m., after playing "Kiss and Say Goodbye" by The Manhattans, CISL flipped from oldies to soft adult contemporary.
-The classic hits/oldies format moved to Rogers-owned CKKS-FM in September (that station has since moved to a modern rock format).
+The classic hits/oldies format moved to Rogers-owned CKKS-FM in September (that station later moved to a modern rock format).
 The move was a result of Jim Pattison Group flipping CKBD from its adult standards format to an adult album alternative (AAA) format and switching to FM on November 13.
 The first song on "All Time Favourites" was "We've Only Just Begun" by The Carpenters.

 On December 23, 2009, CISL filed an application with the Canadian Radio-television and Telecommunications Commission (CRTC) requesting permission to broadcast up to 20% of its programming in Russian during the 2010 Winter Olympics.
 The programming was to be supplied by Moscow radio station AvtoRadio.
 This application received approval on January 26, 2010.